wp-plugins/widget-visibility-time-scheduler/README.txt

 = 2.1 =
 * Added spanish translation.
 Thank you very much [Eduardo Larequi](https://wordpress.org/support/profile/elarequi)!
 * Revised the description of the plugin
-* Added screenshots of the widget in german and spanish
+* Added screenshots of the widget in german and spanish language
 * Updated *.pot file and german translation

 = 2.0 =